 - Identify your must-have features: List the essential communication tools your team needs daily.
 Is it primarily voice, or are video meetings, team chat, and SMS equally important?
 Do you need advanced call routing, analytics, or specific integrations (e.g., Salesforce, Microsoft 365)?

 - Prioritize ease of use: A complex system hinders adoption and productivity.
 Look for intuitive interfaces and simple management.
+A free trial or demo is the best way to test this.

 Looking for a better communication solution without RingCentral’s drawbacks?
 A VoIP comparison survey by GetVoIP found that Nextiva is the best-rated VoIP phone service when compared with alternatives, including RingCentral.
 Nextiva delivers the perfect combination of affordability, ease, reliability, and support that makes switching worthwhile.